 Bachelor of Communication Studies in Journalism

-The best part of her job is learning about the world, especially when it has the power to change somebody’s life, says AUT journalism alumna Briony Sowden who is a producer for Al Jazeera.
+The best part of her job is learning about the world, especially when it has the power to change somebody’s life, says AUT journalism alumna Briony Sowden who is now a broadcast journalist for BBC World News.

 A passion for foreign affairs

-It was a chance encounter that opened the door to her dream job, Briony says.
+It was a chance encounter that opened the door to her first job in foreign affairs, Briony says.

 “I met a journalist working for Al Jazeera who happened to be the foot in the door that I needed.
-Within a few months I’d moved to Doha for what was meant to be a three-month freelance contract, and I’ve now been there for three years.”
+Within a few months I’d moved to Doha for what was meant to be a three-month freelance contract, and I ended up working there for four years.”